aws/copilot-cli/site/content/docs/manifest/scheduled-job.en.md

 Optional.
 The configuration options to send to the FireLens log driver.

 <span class="parent-field">logging.</span><a id="logging-enableMetadata" href="#logging-enableMetadata" class="field">`enableMetadata`</a> <span class="type">Map</span>
 Optional.
 Whether to include ECS metadata in logs.
-Defaults to true.
+Defaults to `true`.

 <span class="parent-field">logging.</span><a id="logging-secretOptions" href="#logging-secretOptions" class="field">`secretOptions`</a> <span class="type">Map</span>
 Optional.
 The secrets to pass to the log configuration.